Cup: Cuisine

+The word "cup" is also used as a unit of capacity: the capacity of a "typical" cup, varying slightly from place to place; it is mostly used in recipes.
 The measuring cup, an adaptation of a simple cup, is a standard tool in cooking that has been in use at least as far back as Roman times.

 Apart from serving as drinking vessels, cups can be used as an alternative to bowls as a receptacle, especially, for soup.
 Recipes have been published for cooking various dishes in cups in the microwave.
+Although mainly used for drinking, cups can also be used to store solids for pouring (e.g., sugar, flour, grains, salt).